-The software creates files using standard WAV, or standard stereo MP3 files.
+The software creates files using standard WAV or standard stereo MP3 files.
 Recordings should always be captured to the local disk drive.
 Recording to a remote drive can risk loss of audio data in the event of network failures.

-By default, Gov Recorder 9 stores the recording in a folder under the user's Documents folder.
+By default, Court Recorder 10 stores the recording in a folder under the user's Documents folder.
 For systems that are standalone (not connected to the network), this will result in the files being stored on the local disk drive of the recording computer.

 If the computer is connected to the network and the user logs on using a Roaming Profile, it is likely that the recording file will be stored on a network folder.
 This may lead to loss of data in most cases, whenever there is any slowdown of network connectivity.
-To achieve high reliability, it is necessary for Gov Recorder 9 preferences to configured to record to a folder on the local computer drive.
+Unless 100% reliability of the network connection can be assured, it is recommended that the Court Recorder 10 preferences to changed to record to a folder on the local computer drive.